Bearsampp/module-php/docs/CI-CD-TESTING.md

 - **Pull Request Events**: When a PR is opened, synchronized (new commits pushed), reopened, or edited
   - Target branches: `main`
-  - Monitored files: `releases.properties`
+  - Monitored files: `bin/**`
+  - Note: `releases.properties` is not monitored as it's always updated before PR creation
 - **Manual Workflow Dispatch**: Can be triggered manually with options to test specific versions and platforms

 ## Test Scope

-The workflow intelligently determines which versions to test based on the context:
+The workflow intelligently determines which versions to test based on the context using a three-tier detection system:

 ### Pull Request Testing

+**Smart Detection with Three-Tier Fallback System:**

+1. **Primary Method: /bin Directory Detection** (Most Accurate)
-- **Smart Detection**: Automatically detects which PHP versions were added or modified in the PR
+   - Automatically detects which PHP versions are included in the PR from changed files in `/bin` directory
-- **PR Title Detection**: Extracts version numbers from PR titles (e.g., "Update PHP 8.3.27")
+   - Extracts version numbers from directory names (e.g., `bin/php8.3.27/` → `8.3.27`)
+   - Verifies detected versions exist in `releases.properties`
+   - **Use Case**: New versions are created and added to a pre-release (tagged with date, e.g., "2025.11.23")
+   - **How it works**:
+     - Version directories are created in `/bin` (e.g., `bin/php8.3.27/`, `bin/php8.4.0/`)
+     - The `releases.properties` file is updated via the releases.properties workflow
+     - A PR is created from a release branch (e.g., "November") to main
+     - This workflow detects changed files in `/bin` and extracts version numbers from directory names
+     - Tests are run against the version(s) found in `releases.properties` from that PR branch

+2. **Fallback Method: PR Title Detection**
+   - If no versions found in `/bin`, extracts version numbers from PR title
+   - Supports patterns like "8.3.27", "8.4.0" in PR titles
+   - Verifies these versions exist in `releases.properties`
+   - **Example**: PR title "Update docs for PHP 8.3.27" → tests version 8.3.27

+3. **Final Fallback: Latest 5 Versions**
-- **Targeted Testing**: Only tests the versions that changed in `releases.properties` or mentioned in PR title
+   - If no versions detected by either method, tests the latest 5 versions from `releases.properties`
+   - Ensures critical versions are always tested even when detection fails
+   - Versions are sorted and the 5 most recent are selected

+**Benefits:**
 - **Efficiency**: Reduces CI runtime by testing only relevant versions
+- **Reliability**: Multiple fallback methods ensure tests always run when needed
+- **Flexibility**: Adapts to different PR workflows and scenarios
 - **Multi-Platform**: Tests across Windows 10 and 11 with AMD and Intel configurations

 ### Manual Testing